This was the week when the Westminster Parliament resumed after the official summer holiday of the British political classes.

 So too, the PM and the leader of the opposition, in occupying the greatest number of speaking minutes, also display the highest levels of anger and the deepest hues of red on their visages, as they harangue each other across the despatch box.
 In turn, the Speaker of the House frequently resorts to verbal violence for the purpose of restoring a modicum of decency and order to the proceedings.

-In all of the foregoing, it becomes somewhat inevitable that the PM does not get around to, or evades, answering the question that has been put.
+In respect of the foregoing, it becomes somewhat inevitable that the PM does not get around to, or evades, answering the question that has been put.
 As well, he uses the time for what should be legitimate questioning of both the government and the opposition as a platform for disparaging opposition parties and policies.
-The present PM has been most adept at mastering this craft.
+The present PM, the Conservative Party’s David Cameron, has been most adept at mastering this craft.

 Of course, the House of Commons has been spared this drama (or is it comedy) during this week as the leaders of each of the three main British political parties have not been in attendance in the house.

-The leaders of the three main British political parties can be likened to the three musketeers (where or where is the d’Artagnan equivalent – or do we see such a figure in Nigel Farrage who, as I write, is making his way north of the English Independence border?).
-This week they have been in Scotland, lending their self-avowed political importance and the weight and sharpness of their finely-honed swords to the “Better Together” side of the question of Scottish independence from the rest of the UK.
+The leaders of the three main British political parties can be likened to the three musketeers (where or where is the d’Artagnan equivalent – or do we see such a figure in Nigel Farage who, as I write, is making his way north of the English border with Scotland?).
+This week, the political leaders have been in Scotland, lending their self-avowed political importance and the weight and sharpness of their finely-honed swords to the “Better Together” side of the question of Scottish independence from the rest of the UK.
 Such ignominy!

 There is something ironic, if not pathetic, about these three leaders seeking to give the appearance of togetherness on an issue that is about to cleave a proud Celtic nation down the middle.
 This is especially poignant when it is considered that at least one of them, David Cameron – the PM and the leader of the Conservative Party (so heavy and clumsy in cutting-up the opposition on the floor of the house) – has repeatedly stated that the matter of Scottish independence, or otherwise, is one for the people of Scotland to decide.
 Perhaps we have not learned the lessons of PMQT!